Business Intelligence Vs. Business Analytics

 Master Most in Demand Skills Now!

-• BI relies heavily on historical data.
-It provides a retrospective study of previous events and performance, assisting organizations in understanding what occurred and why.
+• Business Intelligence relies extensively on historical data.
+It presents a retrospective analysis of past activities and performance, thereby helping organizations to understand what has happened and why.

 BasisBusiness Intelligence (BI)Business Analytics (BA)